Sashimint/beginner-tutorial/README.md

-# 🐰 Shimi Gift – A Personalised Pop-Up Surprise
+# 🐰 Shimi's Gift – A Personalised Pop-Up Surprise

 **A digital love letter disguised as an animated pixel art experience.**
 Built to celebrate our anniversary with music, visuals, and heartfelt details,